noweh/laravel-soundcloud/readme.md

 ## Usage

-⚠️ Since [July 2021](https://developers.soundcloud.com/blog/security-updates-api), most calls to Soundcloud REST API requires an `access_token`.
+⚠️ Since [July 2021](https://developers.soundcloud.com/blog/security-updates-api), most calls to SoundCloud REST API requires an `access_token`.

-You have to redirect the user to the soundcloud login page:
+You have to redirect the user to the SoundCloud login page:
 ```
 return redirect(\Soundcloud::getAuthorizeUrl('a_custom_param_to_retrieve_in_callback'));
 ```